Cash back credit card offers from our partners

-For instance, Chase Freedom® (This card is not currently available on CardRatings) is among the most famous of these rotating categories cash-back cards.
-It offers 5 percent back on the first $1,500 you spend each quarter and 1 percent on your other purchases.
-One other thing to note: you have to "activate" the 5 percent category earning each quarter.
-If you don't, you'll just earn 1 percent even on the bonus purchases.
-(The information related to this credit card has been collected by CardRatings and has not been reviewed or provided by the issuer of the card.)
+For instance, CardNamediscontinued is among the most famous of these rotating categories cash-back cards.
+It offers 5% back on the first $1,500 you spend each quarter in the bonus categories and 1% on your other purchases.
+One other thing to note: you have to “activate” the 5% category earning each quarter.
+If you don’t, you’ll just earn 1% even on the bonus purchases.
+(Information related to Chase Freedom FlexSM has been collected independently by CardRatings and was neither reviewed nor provided by the card issuer)

 Customer-choice rewards.
-One last type you'll want to think about as you compare cash-back rewards cards is the somewhat unusual hybrid in which a tiered card meets a rotating categories card and throws in some customization options for each cardholder.
-A good example of this type of card is the Bank of America® Customized Cash Rewards credit card with which you'll earn 3 percent cash back in a category of your choosing among the following list: gas, online shopping, dining, travel, drug stores or home improvement/furnishings; 2 percent back on your gas station and wholesale club purchases (up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases); and 1 percent on your other purchases.
+One last type you’ll want to think about as you compare cash-back rewards cards is the somewhat unusual hybrid in which a tiered card meets a rotating categories card and throws in some customization options for each cardholder.
+A good example of this type of card is the CardName with which you’ll earn 3 percent cash back in a category of your choosing; 2 percent back on your gas station and wholesale club purchases (up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases); and 1 percent on your other purchases.
 You can change your 3 percent category once each calendar month.

 Now that you understand the types of cards, the next step in comparing cash-back credit cards is thinking through what kind of credit card user you are.